 3. Venous thrombosis in children at high risk of bleeding.
 The goal of these studies is to identify effective strategies against venous thrombosis in surgical or seriously injured children.

 4. Venous thrombosis in critically ill adolescents.
 The goal of these studies is to identify the optimal strategy to prevent venous thrombosis in critically ill adolescents.

-Anticoagulants; Blood Platelets; Child; Critical Care; Hemostasis; Pediatrics; Thrombin; Thromboembolism; Biomarkers; Clinical Trial; Venous Thrombosis
+Anticoagulants; Antithrombin III; Blood Coagulation; Blood Platelets; Child; Critical Care; Hemostasis; Pediatrics; Pulmonary Embolism; Thrombin; Thromboembolism; Biomarkers; Clinical Trial; Venous Thrombosis